Volunteer rights and responsibilities

 - obey your employer's safety rules

-- make sure that you do not take drugs or drink alcohol at work
+- not take drugs or drink alcohol at work

 - participate in an induction and sign off to show that you understand what is expected of you.